cl2798-debug/chem-7870-epr_svd_tool/README.md

 # EPR SVD Tool

-A Python package for loading, preprocessing, denoising, and visualizing kinetic EPR spectra using singular value decomposition (SVD).
+A Python package for preprocessing, denoising, and visualizing kinetic EPR spectra using SVD.

 ## Purpose